 Our Analysis and Test Results

 Compared to many top-scoring shoes for long-distance trail running, the Bushido II has a lot going on up top.
 The uppers have a busy appearance, balancing a breathable mesh with TPU reinforcement around the sides of the toe box.
-This translates into good protection from side impacts and from rocks and sticks.
+This combination translates into good protection from side impacts and rocks and sticks.

 Turning our attention to the bottom of the shoes, we noticed the 13mm of FriXion XT V-Groove2 rubber and compressed and molded foams under the forefoot (19mm under the heel).
-This is more cushioning than previous versions of the Bushido, but it's still on the low end of thickness compared to much of the competition.
+It is more cushioning than previous versions of the Bushido, but it's still on the low end of thickness compared to much of the competition.
 Despite the "sparse" cushioning, the midsole is adequately stiff, and while we could feel the general contours of the terrain under our feet, we didn't take much of a beating from sharp rocks.

-We've used shoes with larger, deeper lugs than those on the Bushido II, but they still perform respectively on mud and loose gravel.
-We really enjoyed them in muddy conditions since the shallow lugs provided traction, but not so much that we ended up with a pound of earth caked on each foot.
+We've used shoes with larger, deeper lugs than those on the Bushido II, but they still perform respectably on mud and loose gravel.
+We enjoyed them in muddy conditions since the shallow lugs provided traction, but not so much that we ended up with a pound of earth caked on each foot.

-No stranger to high friction rubber, Sportiva opted to use FriXion XT-Groove2 rubber, which really shines on smooth granite slabs and rock hopping while crossing streams.
+No stranger to high friction rubber, Sportiva opted to use FriXion XT-Groove2 rubber, which shines on smooth granite slabs and rock hopping while crossing streams.

 Sensitivity is the strong suit of the Bushido II.
-Without a lot of cushioning, we could easily feel the contours of the trail and rapidly adapt to changing angles, roots, and rocks — we moved along blissfully over uneven terrain.
+Without a lot of cushioning, we could feel the contours of the trail and rapidly adapt to changing angles, roots, and rocks — we moved along blissfully over uneven terrain.
 A minimalist shoe might offer better sensitivity but can't provide the foot protection needed for endless miles on rugged terrain.

 Aside from their shape, the Bushido II has a few comfort-enhancing design features.
 The tongue is heavily padded where it meets the ankle, and the heel collar sits low around the ankle, so you can crank down the laces without causing uncomfortable pressure around the ankle or your Achilles.
-Because there isn't a ton of cushioning, we recommend limiting the amount of time you run on pavement with these shoes.
+Because there isn't a ton of cushioning, we recommend limiting the amount of time you run on the pavement with these shoes.